Chart Color Schemes

 Burleigh Waters's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data for Burleigh Waters shows positive outcomes overall, with common health conditions seen across both young and old age groups being fairly standard.
-Private health cover is high at approximately 54% of the total population (~8,115 people), compared to 68.9% across the rest of Queensland.
+Health data shows Burleigh Waters residents have relatively positive health outcomes, with common conditions seen across both young and old age groups.
+Private health cover is high at approximately 54% of the total population (~8,115 people), compared to 68.9% in the rest of Queensland.

-The most common medical conditions are arthritis and mental health issues, affecting 8.6 and 6.6% of residents respectively.
-A total of 71.3% of residents report being completely clear of medical ailments, compared to 72.7% in the rest of Queensland.
-As of 2021, 19.3% of residents are aged 65 and over (2,912 people).
-Health outcomes among seniors are above average, aligning with the general population's health profile.
+The most common medical conditions are arthritis (8.6%) and mental health issues (6.6%).
+71.3% of residents report no medical ailments, compared to 72.7% in the rest of Queensland.
+As of June 2021, 19.3% of residents are aged 65 and over (2,912 people).
+Health outcomes among seniors are above average, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health